calcmogul/controls-engineering-in-frc/README.md

   shots)
 * Try P controller, PD controller, P + FF, PD + FF, and P + FF + u_error

+Ramsete improvements
-Add diagram to Ramsete that shows global and vehicle coordinate frames to help explain what the pose represents.
+* Add diagram to Ramsete that shows global and vehicle coordinate frames to help explain what the pose represents.
+* Rework robot odometry equations for use in EKF.

+Add "Partial derivative" to calculus methods appendix.

 ### Finish incomplete topics